-30 Things You Should Never Buy on Black Friday
+25 Things You Should Never Buy on Black Friday

 Black Friday tends to be a polarizing holiday: there are those who think it's a great time to save big on those holiday presents, and there are those who recognize it as little more than a cash grab for retailers eager to clear their shelves before the new year.
-And while there are deals to be had, if you're not a savvy shopper, you could be emptying your bank account for products that you neither want nor need in the long run.
+And while there are deals to be had for those who embrace the shopping holiday, if you're not a savvy shopper, you could be emptying your bank account for products that you neither want nor need in the long run.

-Case and point: According to NerdWallet, 93 percent of stores offered at least one product at the same price on Black Friday for two successive years, meaning some of those seeming steals are no bargain at all.
+Case and point: According to a 2014 study by NerdWallet, 93 percent of stores offered at least one product at the same price on Black Friday for two successive years, meaning some of those seeming steals are no bargain at all.
 So how do you know when what looks like a deal is actually a dud?
-We've gathered all of the products to avoid on Black Friday so you can focus on the super savings that are still out there.
+We've gathered all of the products you should never buy on Black Friday so you can focus on the super savings that are still out there.
 And to make sure you actually save money when you go Black Friday shopping, check out these 17 Secrets for Scoring Black Friday Deals.

 While it may be tempting to purchase those perfect diamond studs or that engagement ring during a Black Friday sale, you'll be better off in the long run if you abstain.
-According to research from the International Diamond Exchange, 32.8 percent of diamond jewelry is purchased in November and December, meaning retailers don't offer the biggest discounts during this time of year.
+According to research from the International Diamond Exchange, 32.8 percent of jewelry is purchased in November and December, meaning retailers don't offer the biggest discounts during this time of year.

+Don't believe us?
 According to PriceScope, during a single year, round-cut diamonds from four to 99 carats were approximately 25 percent more expensive in November than they were in March.
 And for more killer Black Friday knowledge, make sure you know these 17 Dirty Secrets Retailers Don't Want You to Know About Black Friday.

-While gift cards are always a safe bet when it comes to gift giving, that doesn't mean you should wait until Black Friday to buy yours.
+While gift cards are always a safe bet when it comes to gift giving, that doesn't mean you should buy yours on Black Friday.
 Just waiting a few weeks can mean far greater savings.

 If you're looking to buy this year's hottest toy for your kids, Black Friday won't be your best bet.
 According to NerdWallet, toys don't significantly dip in price until December, so if you can wait a week or two, you'll save even bigger.

-Waiting to score a steal on a new stainless steel gas grill or complete teak furniture set since it’s winter and stores are trying to unload outdoor items?
-If you’re waiting until Black Friday, you're already too late to get a deal.
+Don't wait to score savings on a new stainless steel gas grill or a complete teak furniture set.
+Though it might seem like stores would wait until the winter to get rid of their outdoor furniture, if you wait until Black Friday to do your patio furniture shopping, you're going to be too late to get a good deal.
 "The best discounts on patio furniture happen between August and September," says Skirboll.

 If you're looking to upgrade your bedding, you'd be better off waiting until Black Friday has come and gone.
 While Black Friday will yield some discounts on those sheets and comforters, you'll save more just over a month later when, in January, stores roll out their White Sales.